Body

 Single Sign-On (SSO) is convenient because you typically aren't prompted to log in again when you switch from one SSO system to another.
 However, there are different timeout settings per system.
 Accessing your Google account usually does not require you to provide your Charger ID and password as often as most other SSO systems; it has a longer timeout setting (to be consistent with past behavior).
 It's not indicative of a problem if you're already viewing your email but are prompted to log in when you attempt to access Canvas, myUAH, Banner, etc.

 No. You’ll not be prompted to Duo but you will see the login page change from the Google one to the SSO one.
+This only applies to entity accounts.
+SSO isn't the same thing as MFA.
+You can have SSO without MFA if that's how OIT configures the account.

 No. This change only affects the way you log in.
 All of your data is safe and will not be affected.